Basic Lesson Plan For Optimising Your Online Lesson on ClassDo

 b) Check If You Want to Record

 You may want to check if a recording of the lesson is needed and tell your students that the session is being recorded.
 It is recommended to turn on recording about 5 minutes before the lesson starts as the function requires some time to switch on.
+The recording captures the lesson from your students' point of view and will not record your screen.

 c) Monitor What Your Students are Viewing on Their Screens during Online Lesson

 You can monitor what your students are doing on their devices by getting them to screen share their entire screen.
 However, note that this is can only be done under Collaboration modes, so you will not be able to switch to Presentation mode during the lesson if you wish to monitor your students' screens at the same time.
+Make sure to approve your students' screensharing when the request pops up.

 You can also keep an eye on a particular student's appearance/ behaviour (e.g. if they seem to be losing interest or confused) by maximising their videochat screen, or opening the student's videochat screen in an always visible window.
 Your students will not see these actions reflected in their own screens, nor will it be recorded (if recording is on).